marcusbaer/webdev-presentations/SUSTAINABILITY_II.md

 - Use a data centre close to your users: A lot of the energy used by the internet is used to transmit data through the telecoms networks.
 - Use a CDN: Content delivery networks (CDN’s) provide a great solution to this, serving assets such as image files from a network of data centres around the world.
 This means that in most cases, the largest files will be loaded from the CDN location in the users own region, reducing the distance that data is moving each time a page is loaded.
 - Block bots: Bots often use up 50% of resources such as processing and bandwidth.
+- scalable cloud services: servers are not only up and running all the time, waiting for a traffic spike (e.g. Cloudflare Workers)

 ## After optimizing all of this